 BBB Major a Friar Creation

-Ann Kelly ’76 is credited with creating the Biological Basis of Behavior major at Penn.
+Ann Kelley ’76 is credited with creating the Biological Basis of Behavior major at Penn.
 She was a leading behavioral neuroscientist in the world and gave a Nobel lecture in Stockholm before her death

 We got you into Penn!